I come by my down-to-earth perspective honestly.

 I watch the rural trends

-Because I care about rural people, I watch the global trends and disruptive changes in the economy, technology and society from a small-town perspective:
+Because I care about rural people, I watch the global trends and disruptive changes in the economy, technology and society from a small-town perspective.
+International firm Canvas8 counts me as an expert on rural trends and issues.

-- Economic inequality was questioned much more broadly.
+- Economic inequality is being questioned much more broadly.

 At the same time, I see positive trends for rural people and places.